rnakato/DROMPAplus/docs/content/drompa/PCENRICH.rst

 PC_ENRICH: Enrichment visualization
 -----------------------------------------

-For a small genome (e.g., yeast), the sequencing depth is generally enough (> 10 fold).
+For a small genome (e.g., yeast), the sequencing depth is generally enough (> 10-fold).
 In such cases, the genome-wide ChIP/Input enrichment distribution is informative because the technical and biological bias in high throughput sequencing can be minimized.

-Here we show an example according to the sample script ``sample.yeast.sh`` in "tutorial" derectory.
+Here, we show an example according to the sample script ``sample.yeast.sh``, which can be found in the "tutorial" directory.

-Download the data
+Downloading data
 +++++++++++++++++++++++++++++++

-Here we use the data of replication analysis (Repli-seq) for *S. serevisiae*, which can be treated as a same manner with ChIP-seq.
+Here, we use the data of replication analysis (Repli-seq) for *S. cerevisiae*, which can be treated in the same manner as ChIP-seq.
 The original paper is: `Origin Association of Sld3, Sld7, and Cdc45 Proteins Is a Key Step for Determination of Origin-Firing Timing <https://pubmed.ncbi.nlm.nih.gov/22169533-origin-association-of-sld3-sld7-and-cdc45-proteins-is-a-key-step-for-determination-of-origin-firing-timing/>`_

-The CRAM-format map files can be downloaded from our GoogleDrive:
+The CRAM-format map files can be downloaded from our Google Drive account:

 - `YST1019_Gal_0min-n2-k1.sort.cram <https://drive.google.com/open?id=1-T5eq6ZgY5kUmRDlbIfFYNMBuwVCQKkc>`_
 - `YST1019_Gal_60min-n2-k1.sort.cram <https://drive.google.com/open?id=1-ZabbvJdAYxdaH5MD8s-sMKHkNiEsTQu>`_